kulasklan/Parkiline-without-CRM/BITRIX_CRM_SETUP.md

 This guide will walk you through setting up Bitrix24 CRM integration for your ParkLine Residences apartment visualization website.
 The integration allows you to:

-- Automatically create leads when users express interest in apartments
+- Automatically create leads in Bitrix24 when users express interest in apartments
-- Manage lead activities and interactions
+- Store lead backups in Supabase database for redundancy and analytics
-- Convert qualified leads to opportunities/deals
+- Manage all CRM operations directly in Bitrix24
-- Track sales pipeline and analytics
+- Track sales pipeline and conversions in your Bitrix24 account
-- Sync data between your website and Bitrix24
+- Monitor sync status and connection health

 ## Prerequisites